shahadelshehaby/conference-registration-system/README.md

 ### 7.1 Obligations Tracking

-Mirroring Stage VI of the existing Appendix I checklist, once a conference attendance date has passed, the system automatically activates a **post-conference task list** for the faculty member:
+Once a conference attendance date has passed, the system automatically activates a **post-conference task list** for the faculty member:

 | Obligation | Deadline | Evidence Required |
 |---|---|---|